OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-740.rst

 OXID eShop Compilation 7.4.0
 ============================

-Release date: 2025-11-DD
+Release date: November DD, 2025

 Highlights
 ----------

-Major Changes in our Content & Media Bundle
+Major Changes to the Content & Media Bundle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 OXID eShop 7.4 introduces a major update of our **Content & Media Bundle** to version 9.
 This includes the following extensions: